Icinga/icinga2/doc/9-icinga2-api.md

 ### <a id="icinga2-api-responses"></a> Responses

-Succesful requests will send back a response body containing a `results` list.
+Successful requests will send back a response body containing a `results` list.
 Depending on the number of affected objects in your request, the results may contain one or more entries.